Beyond Euclidean Summaries: Online Change Point Detection for Distribution-Valued Data: Details on Reddit Vaccine Sentiment Study

 \subsection{Preprocessing and Embedding Pipeline}

 To transform the unstructured text stream into a sequence of distribution-valued observations suitable for our geometric CPD framework, we applied the following preprocessing steps: Firstly, we aggregated user comments into daily batches ($t=1, \dots, T$).
 To ensure statistical stability of the empirical measures, we filtered out days containing fewer than 30 comments.
 Secondly, we mapped each raw comment to a dense semantic vector using the pre-trained Sentence-BERT model (\texttt{all-MiniLM-L6-v2}~\citep{reimers2019sentence}), producing 384-dimensional embeddings.
 This places semantically similar comments (e.g., expressing anxiety or support) close to each other in vector space.
 Finally, to reduce computational cost while preserving the primary modes of variation, we projected the embeddings to $d=20$ dimensions using Principal Component Analysis (PCA).
+Phase I (calibration) consists of the earliest 50-day block (Dec 2, 2020 -- Jan 30, 2021); Phase II (monitoring) covers the next 50 days (Jan 31 -- May 5, 2021), spanning the J\&J EUA and subsequent rollout events.